Crime + investigation

 U.S. jails are largely run by county or city governments and managed by local law enforcement authorities, such as sheriff or police departments.
 A small number of jails are privately operated.

 People were sent to jail roughly 7.6 million times in 2023, according to the Bureau of Justice Statistics, an agency under the U.S. Department of Justice.
-This accounts for the fact that 1 in 4 people who go to jail are arrested again in the same year.
+This accounts for the fact that one in four people who go to jail are arrested again in the same year.
 The repeat offenders are usually people suffering from mental illness, poverty and substance use disorders.

 About two-thirds of the people locked up in jails have not yet been convicted of crimes.
 People who have been arrested and can afford bail may be confined in jails for just hours or days, while those who cannot are often held until trial.